whaleboxstudio/rust-analytics-plugin/README.md

-# Whalytics Rust SDK
+# game-events.io Rust SDK

-A simple and efficient Rust SDK for Whalytics analytics.
+A simple and efficient Rust SDK for game-events.io analytics.

 ## Features